ACCC’s latest speed tests show serious FTTN NBN problems

 Across the speed tiers, it appears that you'll be given more of what's advertised if you opt for the lower speed plans, with 25/5MBps plans typically provided with more of their speed capabilities as a percentage:The ACCC's report notes that it does track "underperforming services", which it defines as those services that fail to meet even 50% of their stated plan speeds.
 If those figures were excluded, the above speed tier figures would bump up towards 90% across all tiers.

 The ACCC's report highlights potential issues for Dodo and iPrimus customers, where the general availability scores of 80.8% across their NBN services would have risen to 87.9% without underperforming services.
 Across all NBN Retail Service Providers (RSPs), 7.4% of all tested services were reported as underperforming.

-The reasons for underperforming FTTN connections can vary, depending on the quality of the internal copper in your premises, your distance from the nearest node and quality of the copper in that space, and of course ISP congestion issues.
+The reasons for underperforming FTTN connections can vary, depending on the quality of the internal copper in your premises, your distance from the nearest node and quality of the copper in that space, and of course internet provider congestion issues.

-Interested in a new broadband plan?
+Interested in a new internet plan?
 You should compare your NBN options.
-You can compare plan choices based on the NBN technology available at your address in our NBN plan checker.
+Check out the internet plans available at your address according to your budget.